monhacks/patched-crystal/ReadMe.txt

 TMs are now infinite use

-Golbat evolves into Crobat at level 35 Done for the sake of consistency
+Golbat evolves into Crobat at level 35

-Chansey evolves into Blissey at level 40 Done for the sake of consistency
+Chansey evolves into Blissey at level 40

 Houndour can now be found on Johto rarely during the day and mostly during the night at:
 Route 36, 37